Run load-balanced VMs for scalability and availability

 Create separate Azure storage accounts for each VM to hold the virtual hard disks (VHDs), in order to avoid hitting the input/output operations per second (IOPS) limits for storage accounts.

 Create one storage account for diagnostic logs.
 This storage account can be shared by all the VMs.
+This can be an unmanaged storage account using standard disks.

 The availability set makes your application more resilient to both planned and unplanned maintenance events.